deadratfink/jy-transform/README.md

 ### CLI Usage

 The CLI provides the `jyt` command which requires the use of some options.
-After the global installation you can access the `Transformer`'s command options with the usual `--help` option which prints an overview about all available CLI properties:
+After the global installation you can access the command options with the usual `--help` option which prints an overview about all available CLI properties: